 git push heroku master

-The GitHub library for the bot: https://github.com/dspytdao/Telegram_bot_py_heroku
+The GitHub repository for the python telegram bot